Resources and Information on the October 2025 Federal Government Shutdown

 Can I still get a passport?

-The U.S. Passport Agency should continue issuing passports, but some offices may close down if they are in buildings run by another agency.
+The U.S. Passport Agency will continue issuing passports, but some offices may close down if they are in buildings run by another agency.

 U.S. citizens living abroad should prepare for delays in any application or processing requests as staff furloughs may occur.